 if motor vehicle accidents were caused by construction site debris or other negligent actions of the workers that made the road unsafe to drive on, crash victims are entitled to file an accident claim against the construction company's insurance company.

 A Local Government Agency

-Moreover, the statute of limitations for filling a claim against any government entity is limited to 2 (two) years after the date of the crash.
-Experienced accident lawyers can help you navigate these complex legal requirements and ensure that you receive the fair compensation you deserve for your economic losses.
+Moreover, the statute of limitations for filing a claim against any government entity is limited to 2 (two) years after the date of the crash.
+If you hire an experienced accident lawyer, they can help you navigate these complex legal requirements.

 How to Prevent Automobile Accidents in Case of Hazardous Conditions on the Road

 The FMCSA has issued a series of safety guidelines for all drivers if they need to travel in bad weather or other unsafe road conditions.
 Thus, in case of wet or icy pavements, drivers should:

 - slow down when passing by construction sites and other work zones

 - drive slowly if you have a loaded trailer